Barbara Newhall Follett: Disappearance

 Rogers did not report Follett's disappearance to police for two weeks, claiming that he was waiting for her to return.
 Four months after notifying police, he requested a missing persons bulletin be issued.
-As the bulletin was issued under Follett's married name of "Rogers", it went unnoticed by the media, which did not learn of her disappearance until 1966.
+As the bulletin was issued under Follett's married name of "Rogers", it went unnoticed by the media.

-In 1952, thirteen years after Follett disappeared, her mother Helen began insisting that Brookline Police investigate the matter more thoroughly.
+In 1952, 13 years after Follett disappeared, her mother Helen began insisting that Brookline Police investigate the matter more thoroughly.
 Helen had become suspicious of Rogers after she discovered that he had made little effort to find his wife.
 In a letter to Rogers, she wrote: "All of this silence on your part looks as if you had something to hide concerning Barbara's disappearance ...
 You cannot believe that I shall sit idle during my last few years and not make whatever effort I can to find out whether Bar is alive or dead, whether, perhaps, she is in some institution suffering from amnesia or nervous breakdown."

+In May 1966, Follett's disappearance received attention upon the publication of Barbara, a collection of Follett's writings compiled by Harold Grier McCurdy in collaboration with Follett's mother.

 Follett's body was never found, and law enforcement did not find evidence either indicating or excluding foul play.
 The date and circumstances of her death were not established.